Juileepatil84/nutri_check_app-using-gemini-pro-vosion/README.md

 AI enhances our ability to understand and manage our health through advanced image recognition and data analysis techniques.
 This application processes visual and textual data to deliver precise nutritional information, enabling users to make informed decisions about their diets and overall health.

 ## Contributions
-Contributions to the Gemini Health App are welcome.
+Contributions to the Nutri Check App are welcome.
 Please ensure to follow best practices for code style and updates.